tadeaspetak/santa/README.md

 ### Logs

-Every (about to be) sent email is saved in a `santa-batch-%datetime-%giftgiver.txt` file:
+Every email about to be sent is saved in a `santa-batch-%datetime-%giftgiver.txt` file:

 1. If you e.g. discover a typo in someone's email, you don't have to scrape the whole batch.
 You'd just look at who that particular gift-giver was supposed to get as a recipient and tell them.
 Not perfect, but heaps better than nothing.
 2. It's excellent for debugging.